 Watch the introductory section of Francine’s workshop exploring how local tales and the act of storytelling itself can be an entry point into your own creative writing.

-HBP 2020 Longlist Series: How to Find a Story in History with Elisabeth Gifford
+The 2020 Highland Book Prize Longlist series: How to Find a Story in History with Elisabeth Gifford

 ‘How to Find a Story in History’

 Elisabeth talks about finding story structure in past true events, and in doing so, how to stay true to history.
 Within this she will explore how many liberties can a historical novelist take or not take.
 Elisabeth will also discuss evoking place and setting.

 The 2020 Highland Book Prize Longlist series: ‘Ideas for Approaching Point of View and the Pleasure of Experimentation’ with Elizabeth Reeder.

 Elizabeth Reeder, author of novel An Archive of Happiness, shortlisted for the 2020 Highland Book Prize, talks about the pleasure and importance of experimentation and play when trying to figure out how to tell your stories.